-Swimming enthusiasts will truly enjoy a day at Palm Beach, where pristine, calm seas beckon for a leisurely dip along the northern coast.
+Swimming enthusiasts will truly enjoy a day at Palm Beach, one of the best white-sand beaches in the Caribbean, where pristine, calm seas beckon for a leisurely dip along the northern coast.
 Allow yourself to be soothed by the sun as you lounge on the two-mile strip.

 Stroll along the pathway that lines the edge of the sand or out onto the picturesque pier.
 Zip around on a jet ski, or dive a little deeper and explore the intriguing underwater world.
 Venture to the far end of Palm Beach to watch as skilled kite surfers soar from wave to wave.